quandl/quandl-excel-windows/README.md

 * Be sure to bump the version AND change your product code number under `Organize Your Setup` => `General Information`.
 This is necessary for a seemless upgrade.
 * Allow of our dependencies have been listed as `web` dependencies to keep our installer small.
   * Should you need to install them locally you can do that navigating to `Quandl.Excel.Addin.Setup -> 2 Specify Application Data => Redistributables`.
 You will need to do this in Visual Studio as an admin.

-### Password Protect Digital Certificate

-1. Right click on each project with a digital certificate
-2. Select Properties -> Signing -> Select From File
-3. Select the Digital Certificate
-4. Enter password (found in lastpass) and Save

 ## Unit testing